Best Low Commission Realtors (2024 Update)

 Why trust me

-I’m Jamie Ayers, a writer and researcher who has been writing about real estate for the better part of a decade.
-I’ve spent (literally) hundreds of collective hours conducting expert interviews and researching real estate technology companies and low-commission real estate brands over the past few years.
-And I’ve published dozens of guides breaking down and comparing these services to help consumers make more informed choices about service providers and save money when buying or selling homes.
+I’m Jamie Ayers, a writer and researcher who has written about real estate for over a decade.
+In the past few years, I’ve spent (literally) hundreds of collective hours conducting expert interviews and researching real estate technology companies and low-commission real estate brands.
+I’ve also published dozens of guides breaking down and comparing these services to help consumers make more informed choices about service providers and save money when buying or selling homes.

 I also have some first-hand experience using a low-commission real estate company: I recently bought my first home and found my realtor through Clever Real Estate (and saved $2,000 as a result).
 You can read the full review of my experience with Clever here.